adamar/Mothership/README.md

  [ ] - Add return codes and messages
  [ ] - Persist process state
  [ ] - Move processes to "finished"
+ [ ] - Add iterable times to each command for filtering